Did you know that our military has its own hospitals, ambulances, doctors, and pharmacies?

 So, how much does a military pharmacy technician pay?

-Well, most new recruits start on a monthly salary of $1,733.10, as of 2020.
+Well, most new recruits start on a monthly salary of $3,144.
 And this can increase with experience.

 In addition to the base salary, military pharmacy technicians can look forward to receiving free housing and food, if they live on base.
 And an allowance towards these costs if they live elsewhere.